kubernetes/kops/docs/examples/kops-tests-private-net-bastion-host.md

 - The environment variable ${NAME} was previously exported with our cluster name: privatekopscluster.k8s.local.
 - "--cloud=aws": As kops grows and begin to support more clouds, we need to tell the command to use the specific cloud we want for our deployment.
 In this case: amazon web services (aws).
-- For true HA at the master level, we need to pick a region with at least 3 availability zones.
+- For true HA (high availability) at the master level, we need to pick a region with 3 availability zones.
 For this practical exercise, we are using "us-east-1" AWS region which contains 5 availability zones (az's for short): us-east-1a, us-east-1b, us-east-1c, us-east-1d and us-east-1e.
+We used "us-east-1a,us-east-1b,us-east-1c" for our masters.
-- The "--master-zones=us-east-1a,us-east-1b,us-east-1c" KOPS argument will actually enforce that we want 3 masters here. "--node-count=2" only applies to the worker nodes (not the masters).
+- The "--master-zones=us-east-1a,us-east-1b,us-east-1c" KOPS argument will actually enforce we want 3 masters here. "--node-count=2" only applies to the worker nodes (not the masters).
+Again, real "HA" on Kubernetes control plane requires 3 masters.
 - The "--topology private" argument will ensure that all our instances will have private IP's and no public IP's from amazon.
 - We are including the arguments "--node-size" and "master-size" to specify the "instance types" for both our masters and worker nodes.
+- Because we are just doing a simple LAB, we are using "t2.micro" machines.
+Please DONT USE t2.micro on real production systems.
+Start with "t2.medium" as a minimun realistic/workable machine type.
 - And finally, the "--networking kopeio-vxlan" argument.
 With the private networking model, we need to tell kops which networking subsystem to use.
 More information about kops supported networking models can be obtained from the [KOPS Kubernetes Networking Documentation](https://github.com/kubernetes/kops/blob/master/docs/networking.md).
 For this exercise we'll use "kopeio-vxlan" (or "kopeio" for short).

 **NOTE**: You can add the "--bastion" argument here if you are not using "gossip dns" and create the bastion from start, but if you are using "gossip-dns" this will make this cluster to fail (this is a bug we are correcting now).
 For the moment don't use "--bastion" when using gossip DNS.
 We'll show you how to get around this by first creating the private cluster, then creation the bastion instance group once the cluster is running.